-Info: If antioxidant grease or spray is used, apply it after all the connections have been
+Info: If antioxidant grease or spray is used, apply it after all the connections have been made and are properly tightened.

 Info: A 13 mm (1/2'') wrench or socket is used to tighten the 5/16 SAE Kep nuts.